-“It’s not that we’re short on actors, the play has a play within the play and also a dream sequence, so it is important that the assigned actors take their secondary roles as Shakespeare wrote them.
+“It’s not that we are short on actors, the play has a play within the play and also a dream sequence, so it is important that the assigned actors take their secondary roles as Shakespeare wrote them.
 You are experiencing living theater, as if we are back in 16th century London,” Mr. Clark explains.

 Robby assigns the fairies first, himself as Puck, and the five shortest boys as Peaseblossom, Cobweb, Moth, Mustardseed , First Fairy, and Second Fairy.
 Mr. Clark says that the fairies are in the play within the play, Robby chooses the tallest boy as Oberon and me, of course, as Titania.

 Mr. Clark tells everyone to open their Shakespeare to the first dream sequence, Act II, Scene 1.
 Robby has taken all the fairies, dividing them into ‘trains’ for Oberon and Titania.
 The two unnamed fairies are told they will be doing the opening introductions.
-Robby takes a blonde hideous wig and puts it on my head.
+Robby takes a hideous blonde wig and puts it on my head.
 All the other boys laugh at me.
 Little do they know.

 “Okay, who’s in Oberon’s train,” he asks, and two boys are positioned behind the boy playing Oberon.
 The remaining two and the unnamed fairy, assigned to me as Titania, are told to pick out a wig and get behind me.
-This all takes place at the back of the classroom.
+This all takes place at the back of the room.

 Mr. Clark announces, “Act II, Scene 1.”